 A multi-venue stage rally takes in multiple competitive sections, or stages, which are joined together by road sections on the public highway.
 Stages tend to take place on forest tracks or on closed-public roads.

-It’s you vs the clock as your co-driver navigates you through the event using route notes supplied by the event organisers.
+It’s you vs the clock as you navigate your driver through the event using route notes supplied by the event organisers.
 The crew that completes the event in the lowest aggregate time wins.
 But beware, you will receive penalties for checking into a timing control early or late.

-The majority of multi venue stage rallies have no more than 45 competitive stage miles, but road mileage will vary depending on the event location.
+The majority of multi venue stage rallies in forests have no more than 45 competitive stage miles, whereas on events on closed public roads this can be more than 75 miles.
+Road mileage (sections between stages where normal RTA rules apply) will vary depending on the event location.

 A standard event format would see technical checks and event sign-on taking place on the Friday afternoon prior, with the main event taking place all-day on a Saturday.
 It is therefore important to build in food, travel and accommodation costs into your event budget.